mwilber/nod.js/README.md

 <script src="nod.js"></script>
 ```

-Next, create a new Shake instance:
+Next, create a new Nod instance:

 ```
 var nodEvent = new Nod({